 What if the Tweet I want to embed is part of a conversation (a reply)?

 When the embedded Tweet is a reply, the parent Tweet will be displayed above the reply.
 Permalinks will be available on both Tweets, but Tweet actions (reply, Retweet, and like) will only be available on the reply.

 Uncheck the Include parent Tweet checkbox in the Embed this Tweet dialog to hide the parent Tweet.

-Can I embed a Tweet from a user who chooses to protect their Tweets?
+Can I embed a Tweet from a someone who chooses to protect their Tweets?

-Embed code is not available for Tweets from users who choose to protect their Tweets.
+Embed code is not available for Tweets from people who choose to protect their Tweets.

-What if a user deletes a Tweet after it has been embedded on another website?
-Similarly, what happens to Tweets from users that change their Tweets from public to protected (or become suspended)?
+What if someone deletes a Tweet after it has been embedded on another website?
+Similarly, what happens to Tweets from accounts that change their Tweets from public to protected (or become suspended)?